Harshil6409/Pre-Commit-hook/README.md

 -> Configure Pre-Commit Hook
     Edit .husky/pre-commit and add:
-        echo "Running tests before commit..." //any message to check where we are doing correct or not npm test -- --watchAll=false
+        echo "Running tests before commit..." //any message to check wheather we are doing correct or not npm test -- --watchAll=false

 -> Make it executable